RDM3DC/AdaptiveCAD/README.md

 - Interactive selection: Click on edges to select and identify shapes
 - Press 'R' to reload the scene during development (useful for quick iterations)
 - Anti-aliased rendering for crisp, clear lines
-- Toolbar with Box, Cylinder and STL export commands
+ - Toolbar with Box, Cylinder and STL/AMA export commands

 ## Environment Setup